jmjuanes/ujson/README.md

 - `object`: json object that will be saved as a json file.
 - `options` (optionally) object or string with the following options:
   - `encoding`: default: `utf8`.
-	- `jsonSpace`: string or number that's used to insert white space into the output JSON string for readability purposes.
+  - `space`: string or number that's used to insert white space into the output JSON string for readability purposes.
 - `callback`: function.

 Example: